al3xandr3/al3xandr3.github.io/_posts/2020-06-11-Lump-sum-versus-dollar-cost-average-investing.md

 Earlier investing worked better.

-## Case 6 - How about early ADC investing using a different volume and frequency?
+## Case 6 - How about early DCA investing using a different volume and frequency?

 When investing a value of 100 every 28 days, starting right away, we get: